 Kusama is described in the words of Dr. Gavin Wood, pioneer of the two projects,

 “It is an early, unaudited, and wholly experimental pre-production trial network, designed to help understand how the various cutting edge technologies introduced in areas including governance, staking and sharding work under “real” economic conditions.”

-This means that while Kusama and Polkakdot share the same DNA, they are fundamentally different entities.
+While Kusama and Polkakdot share the same DNA, they are fundamentally different entities.
 Kusama was originally soft-launched in 2019, beginning as a Proof of Authority (PoA) controlled by a small number of validator nodes run by the Web3 Foundation.
 This centralized control lasted long enough to get at least 50 to 100 validators bonded and ready to take over the network.
 The transition from a centrally controlled PoA network to a decentralized network resulted in the launch of Kusama’s Genesis Governance apparatus and enablement of the Nominated Proof of Stake (NPoS) staking system.
 Today, Kusama is highly decentralized with 900 validators.

-Kusama is enabling developers to launch application-specific blockchains (parachains) tailored to their specific needs.
+Kusama enables developers to launch application-specific blockchains (parachains) tailored to their needs.
 These custom blockchains are designed to be interoperable with one another, allowing for seamless cross-chain communication and transfers of value.
 Communication is enabled by Cross-Chain Message Passing (XCMP), while transactions take place across bridge parachains in the network.
 Kusama operates a sharded blockchain model in which transactions are processed in parallel rather than sequentially, vastly improving the number of transactions per second.

 - Token ticker: KSM